Gerard John Chapman (centre) at Hill Farm, circa 1905

 Gerard Philip Chapman ran Hill Farm until sometime in the 1950s when he took over Lime Tree Farm from his father-in-law, Tom Lord.

-With thanks to the Chapman family and Paul Gardner for help in researching this page.
+With thanks to the Chapman family, Paul Gardner, Su Leavesley and Graham Prior for help in researching this page.